Cogges/cogges.github.io/tkc.md

 ### 24/7 Prayer Space
 Interactive, imaginative and creative prayer opportunities.

-    Sunday 13th May, 8pm until Saturday 19th May, 8am at Congregational Church, Welch Way, Witney
+    Sunday 13th May, 8pm until Saturday 19th May, 8am at Congregational Church, Welch Way

 ### The Turning in Witney
 We're believing that God will pour out His blessing over Witney & we'll see His Kingdom advancing.